yuxiangfunju/yuxiangfunju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an Assistant Professor (Research Fellow)、Doctoral Supervisor (博导) in School of Integrated Circuits (集成电路学院), Nanjing University.
+I am currently an Associate Professor (Research Fellow)、Doctoral Supervisor (博导) in School of Integrated Circuits (集成电路学院), Nanjing University.
 In 2018, I joined the School of Electronic Science and Engineering, Nanjing University.

 I received the B.S. degree in microelectronics and solid state electronics and the Ph.D. degree in electronic science and technology from Nanjing University, Nanjing, China, in 2013 and 2018, respectively.